Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridDomain.md

 # Update-AzEventGridDomain

 ## SYNOPSIS
-Asynchronously Create a new domain with the specified parameters.
+Asynchronously Update a new domain with the specified parameters.

 ## SYNTAX